* WE ARE NOW OFFERING COMPLIMENTARY NAPPIES AND WIPES IN OUR CHALETS *

 You might initially think that taking a baby on a skiing holiday is just one of those things that can’t be done.
 “We’ll leave it 5 or 6 years you think, then our child can learn to ski”.
 That’s all very well if you are also happy to miss out on several years of skiing while you wait for your little one to grow up.
 And if you have one, two, three or more children then you could be in for a long ski drought.
 What a shame!
 No matter what age your children are, you should be able to take your baby with you so that everyone in the family can enjoy the mountains.

 It is probably the baby paraphernalia that makes you think twice before setting off on holiday with a baby in tow.
 And you are right, but choose your Tour Operator carefully and you won’t have to take any of it with you.
 How can such a small person need so much equipment?
 A truly child-focussed company will have chalets equipped with travel cots, cot linen, baby monitors, bed guards, potties, highchairs, liquidisers, sterilisers, baby and toddler crockery and cutlery, stairgates, changing mats and toys.
 These items are provided as standard when we have young children booked into our chalets, and your chalet host will do everything to make sure that you have all the things you need.
 Worried about bulky, heavy nappies in your suitcase using up your baggage allowance?
 Well, you don’t need to.
-Six weeks before your holiday we will send you an order form for nappies and wipes.
-Simply tell us what size you’d like, arrange payment here with our UK office (at the same time as your lift passes to make life easier), and your babycare items will be in your room when you arrive.
+We are now offering complimentary nappies and wipes in our chalets.
 That will certainly free up some space in your suitcase for your ski wear.

 Choosing the resort should be done carefully.
 The main thing to be aware of is that babies can be affected by altitude.
 You won’t have a great week if you have a grizzly, upset baby because you are staying in a high resort.
 Choose carefully!
 Our resort of Ardent is just 90 minutes from Geneva, so is often favoured by families with babies as you will soon be settling into your new home for the week.